praize-laurine/instagram-clone/README.md

 - Run this to test the appllication
 `python manage.py test instagram`

+## Install dependancies
+Install dependancies that will create an environment for the app to run <code>pip install -r requirements.txt</code>

 # Contact Details
 If you have any request or questions please email me at preyzelaurine@gmail.com